NativeScript/NativeScript/tools/notes/DevelopmentWorkflow.md

 ### Isolate tests by name

-Run a single test by it's decribe name, for example to run just the `xml/index.spec.ts`, the describe block is named `XmlParser` therefore:
+Run a single test by it's describe name, for example to run just the `xml/index.spec.ts`, the describe block is named `XmlParser` therefore:

 ```
 npx nx run core:test --watch -t 'XmlParser'